Ballot responses are anonymous

 The only way that a response in any GoVote ballot can be identified as coming from you is if you identify yourself (e.g. by providing your name, telephone number or e-mail address) in answering one of the questions in the ballot.

 Respondent anonymity is a non negotiable condition when GoVote agrees to conduct a ballot for a client.
-GoVote systems ensure all responses remain anonymous, even when participants are required to authenticate themselves with a Personal Identification Number (PIN) or supply personal information about themselves, such as an email address.
+GoVote systems ensure all responses remain anonymous, even when participants are required to authenticate themselves with a Personal Identification Number (PIN) or supply personal information about themselves, such as a date of birth.
+This is achieved through the use of two separate databases.
+One database holds all voter roll data, and the other contains voter preference data.
+These two databases are not linked, so an individual’s preference cannot be traced back to them.

 We strive to ensure that user data is kept secure, and that we collect only as much personal data as is required to make our users’ experience with GoVote as efficient and satisfying as possible.